Craftyawesome/Kart-Public/README.md

 ## Notes
 - The game takes a bit to boot.
 A faster SD card or higher CPU clock may help with this.
 - OpenGL is used by default on this port.
-To switch to software either delete renderer.txt or write software in that file.
+To switch to software select "Toggle Renderer" in the video options.
+Alternatively, delete renderer.txt or write software in that file.
 - Automatic resolution runs at 720p on handheld and 1080p docked (OpenGL only).
 For software I recommend 800x450.
 - The game is CPU bottlenecked even on OpenGL.
 Models are an additional small performance loss.
 - The game continues to run while on the Switch's home screen when you are unable to pause to prevent lag-switching.